Masalale/the_braniacs/README.md

 - **Instagram:** [@__di.brainiacs](https://www.instagram.com/__di.brainiacs/)
 - **Rumble:** [The Braniacs Channel](https://rumble.com/c/c-6904430)

-## 🤝 Contributing

-We welcome contributions to improve our website!
-If you'd like to contribute:

-1. Fork the repository
-2. Create a new branch (`git checkout -b feature/improvement`)
-3. Make your changes
-4. Commit your changes (`git commit -am 'Add new feature'`)
-5. Push to the branch (`git push origin feature/improvement`)
-6. Create a Pull Request

-## 📄 License

-© 2024 All Rights Reserved - The Braniacs

 ## 🙏 Acknowledgments

 - ALU (African Leadership University) for supporting our E-Lab journey
 - Our mentors and instructors who guided us through the challenges
-- The communities we've worked with in Kenya
 - Everyone who has supported our mission

 ---